element-foundation/website/src/markdown/tos.md

 ## Terms of Service

+Please read these Terms of Service before using daifoundation.org and oasisdex.com websites (the "**Websites**").

+Last revised: 8 March 2021

 ### Acceptance of the Terms

 These Terms of Service are entered into by and between you and the Dai Fonden ("Dai Foundation", "we" or "us").
 The following terms and conditions, together with any documents they expressly incorporate by reference (collectively, this "**Terms**"), govern your access to and use of any content, functionality and services, including mobile applications, web applications, decentralized applications, smart contracts and API, offered on or through the Websites.